Quick Summary

 The Indian government supported the Golden Revolution by launching the National Horticulture Mission in 2005-2006.
 This mission offered farmers financial help, policy reforms, and technology support.
 These measures helped increase the land available for cultivation and boosted productivity.
 As a result, India became self-sufficient in many horticultural products and began exporting them worldwide.

 The Yellow Revolution refers to the initiative launched in 1986-1987 to boost the production of edible oilseeds in India, particularly mustard and sesame seeds.
-The goal was to achieve self-sufficiency in edible oil production and reduce dependence on imports.
-This revolution played a crucial role in enhancing oilseed cultivation and improving farmers’ incomes.
+The goal was to achieve self-sufficiency in edible oil production and reduce import dependence.
+This revolution was crucial in enhancing oilseed cultivation and improving farmers’ incomes.

 Editor's Recommendations